UH-CI/genomics-workshop/R/00-before.md

 data, and have a `data_output/` directory for intermediate datasets and a `figure_output/` directory for the plots you will generate.

+For Azure Notebooks all data uploaded is with the notebook so there is no folder structure - other implementations of Jupyter notebooks might access a file system.

 ## Seeking help